gilmat749/overwolf.github.io/docs/start/ads-sdk-interaction.md

 That means if your in-game window contains an Ad, and the containing GAME WINDOW is minimized/restored, you will not be able to know when to call **removeAd()** and **refreshAd()**.

-If you want to handle that scenario, you can listen to [onGameInfoUpdated](../api/overwolf-games#ongameinfoupdated) event and stop the ad if **gameInfo.isInFocus** is false, and refresh it when **gameInfo.isInFocus** changes to *true*.  (note that LoL might have different behavior, so double-check it).
+In order to handle that scenario, you can listen to [onGameInfoUpdated](../api/overwolf-games#ongameinfoupdated) event and stop the ad if **gameInfo.isInFocus** is false, and refresh it when **gameInfo.isInFocus** changes to *true*.  (note that LoL might have different behavior, so double-check it).

 ## Ads Type Definitions